Easy Slow Cooked Greek Lamb (Lamb Kleftiko)

 The name literally means ‘bandit’s lamb’!
 According to legends, sheep thieves would cook their stolen haul very slowly in pits in the ground in the hope that they wouldn’t get caught.

-These days, thankfully you can just cook kleftiko in the oven in a casserole dish.
-An affordable version of a Le Creuset cast iron pot is perfect.
+These days, thankfully you can just cook kleftiko in the oven in a casserole dish with a lid.
+Cast iron is perfect.

 It’s also possible to cook it in a slow cooker or pressure cooker if you prefer.
 Choose the method that best fits into your day!